Gexkill/sweng2/CI/src/index.md

 #6.
 Used tools
 * intellij IDEA: JAVA EE IDE
-* sonar: useful tools to analyze code from style point of view
+* sonar: useful tools to analyse code from style point of view
 * Github: for version controller
 * Gedit and ReText: to write MarkDown with spell check